THE FIRE MAY BE OUT, BUT THE WORK IS FAR FROM OVER

 Fire and Smoke Damage: What Every Commercial Property Owner Should Know

-It’s no surprise that fires can cause serious damage to a commercial or residential property.
+It’s no surprise that fires can cause serious damage to a residential or commercial property.
 And while the first step should be to extinguish the blaze, many property owners aren’t prepared for what comes next.
 The truth is fire damage and smoke damage can come in many forms.
 But figuring out what to do first, whom to call and how to begin the repair and restoration process can be confusing.

 So what does a property owner need to know about fire and smoke damage to help protect their property and ensure they get back up and running as soon as possible?